 SecureSafe has set a fraud protection system in place which will warn you, that the process has been started, giving you a chance to react, should the activation be fraudulent.
 Only if you do not react within a specified time interval (specified by yourself) will the process be finalized and your files transferred.

-The safeguarding delay time serves to prevent Data Inheritance from happening without your consent.
-If one of your Authorized Activators enters activates Data Inheritance, the safeguarding delay period starts running (e.g. 15 days).
+The safeguarding delay is a period of time, which serves to prevent Data Inheritance from happening without your consent.
+As soon as one of your Authorised Activators activates Data Inheritance, the safeguarding delay period starts running (e.g. 15 days).
 During this safeguarding delay period, SecureSafe will contact you by email and SMS.

-If the activation is erroneous, you simply log in to your SecureSafe account as usual and stop the data inheritance.
-If the data inheritance is stopped before the safeguarding period ends, the confidentiality of your files remains intact.
+If the activation is happening against your will, you can simply log in to your SecureSafe account as usual and stop the Data Inheritance.
+If the Data iIheritance is stopped before the safeguarding period ends, the confidentiality of your files remains intact.
 No data or passwords will have left your File Safe and none of your beneficiaries will have been notified.

 To test Data Inheritance follow these steps:

 BE AWARE: You have now activated Data Inheritance for your SecureSafe and the transfer of documents will be completed if you do not log in to your safe and deactivate Data Inheritance before the Safeguarding period has run out.

 If Data Inheritance is activated for your account, we will notify you by email and SMS.
 If the activation is faulty, simply log in to your account and deactive the process.
 You will see an unmistakable notice informing you that the data inheritance process is running.
 You can now simply stop the process.